gimlet-io/gimlet-documentation/src/pages/blog/onechart-introduction.md

 ## The Advantages of Helm

 Helm offers a holistic solution to the problems mentioned above.
 It allows engineers to package all the resources into one, reusable chart.
-The reusability can eliminate inconsistency across environments by parameterization of certain values (replica count, for example).
+The reusability can eliminate inconsistencies across environments by parameterization of certain values (replica count, for example).

-Furthermore, if Helm usage is accompanied by GitOps principles, it enables efficient version management, and rollback capabilities to previously used versions when incidents occur.
+Furthermore, if Helm usage is accompanied by GitOps principles, it enables efficient version management, and rollback capabilities when incidents occur.

 Charts are also useful when teams would like to share configurations with each other and address knowledge gaps within the team.